Compressing Multisets with Large Alphabets using Bits-Back Coding: Asymmetric Numeral Systems

-It is possible to mix ANS with any prefix-free code by inserting the code-words into lower-order bits in \(s\).
-We use this technique in our experiments to compress multisets of images compressed with the lossy WebP codec.
+It is possible to mix ANS with any prefix-free code by inserting the code-words into lower-order bits of the ANS state \rebuttal{(see page 6 of \cite{giesen2014} for more details on this technique)}.
+We use this technique in our experiments to encode a multiset of images compressed with the lossy WebP codec.

-Key to our method is the observation that ANS can be used as an \emph{invertible sampler}, by running \(\mathtt{decode}\) with some quantized distribution \(P\), different to that which was used for the most recent \(\mathtt{encode}\).
-The ANS state is thus used as a \emph{random seed}, and because decoding removes approximately $-\log P(x)$ bits from the state, the random seed is slowly consumed as symbols are sampled.
-The operation is invertible in the sense that the random seed can be recovered by performing $\encode$ with the sampled symbol, i.e.\ $\encode(\decode(s')) = s'$. \Section{Method} Our method is best motivated by starting from compression of a multiset $\M = \{x_1, \dots, x_{|\M|}\}$, treated as a sequence of i.i.d.\ symbols $x^{|\M|} = x_1, \dots, x_{|\M|}$ with distribution $D$ over alphabet $\A$.
-Compressing $x^{|\M|}$ with ANS proceeds by initializing the state $s_0=0$, followed by successively applying $s_n = \encode(s_{n-1}, x_n)$ with $D$.
-The final ANS state $s_{|\M|}$ holds the information of the entire sequence, which will be approximately $\log s_{|\M|} \approx \sum_{n=1}^{|\M|} \log 1 / D(x_n)$ bits.
+Key to our method is the observation that ANS can be used for sampling by randomly initializing the state to a \rebuttal{non-negative} integer value $s'$, followed by applying $(s, x) = \decode(s')$ with the distribution $P_X$ one wishes to sample from. \rebuttal{ ANS decode performs integer arithmetic on $s'$ to compute $s$ and $x$ (see equation 2.26 of \cite{townsend2021lossless}).
+The construction of ANS guarantees that \emph{any non-negative integer} $s'$ is a valid input to $\decode$ (see Figures 2.2 and 2.3 of \cite{townsend2021lossless}).
+Furthermore, any $s'$ that is the output of an $\encode$ step is guaranteed to be a valid input to future $\decode$ operations, as the output of $\encode$ is always a non-negative integer.
+This implies the state need not have been randomly initialized, but may instead have been constructed from a sequence of $\encode$ steps from a previous encoding task, as the origin of the state $s'$ is irrelevant.} This allows the sampling distribution $P_X$ to differ from the distribution used for the previous task.
+The ANS state is thus used as a \emph{random seed}, and because decoding/sampling $X=x$ removes approximately $-\log P_X(x)$ bits from the state, the random seed is slowly consumed as symbols are sampled.
+The operation is invertible in the sense that the random seed can be recovered by performing $\encode$ with the sampled symbol, i.e.,\ $\encode(\decode(s')) = s'$.

-To optimally compress $\M$, we must somehow recover the bits used to encode the order.
-This can be done by using the ANS state as a source of randomness to sample without replacement from $\M$, encoding symbols in whichever order they appear.
-This idea leads to the process shown in \cref{alg:bbms-encode}.

-To encode, we keep track of a multiset of \emph{remaining} symbols $\M_n$, i.e.\ those that have not yet been sampled from $\M$.
-First, $\M_1$ is initialized to $\M$.
-Then, for each step $n \in \{1, \ldots,|\M|\}$, a symbol $z_n$ is sampled without replacement from $\M_n$, and then encoded.
-If $\M_n(z)$ is the frequency count of $z$ in $\M_n$, and $z^{n-1}$ the sequence of previously sampled symbols, then the distribution resulting from the frequency count of remaining symbols is

-Sampling $z_n$ decreases the integer state, while encoding $z_n$ increases it.
-Hence, the number of bits required to represent the integer state changes at step $n$ by approximately